biometricITC/cPP-biometrics/input/Bio cPP.md

 |**Presentation Attack Detection (PAD)** |Automated determination of a presentation attack. |
 |**Presentation Attack Instrument (PAI)** |Biometric characteristic or object used in a presentation attack (e.g. artificial or abnormal biometric characteristics).
 Accompanying supporting document specifies PAIs that the evaluator should consider for the CC evaluation. |
 |**(Biometric) Sample** |User’s biometric measures as output by the part of the TOE. |
+|**Secure Execution Environment** |An operating environment separate from the main Mobile Device operating system.
+Access to this environment is highly restricted and may be made available through special processor modes, separate security processors or a combination to provide this separation.
 |**Similarity score** |Measure of the similarity between features derived from a sample and a stored template, or a measure of how well these features fit a user’s reference model. |
 |**Template** |User’s stored reference measure based on features extracted from enrolment samples. |
 |**Transaction** |Sequence of attempts on the part of a user for the purposes of an enrolment and verification. |